CosmoStat/wf-psf/docs/source/basic_execution.md

 # Basic Execution

-The WaveDiff pipeline is launched by the Python script: `src/wf_psf/run.py` which is referenced by the command `wavediff`.
+The WaveDiff pipeline is launched by the entrypoint script: `src/wf_psf/run.py`, which is referenced by the command `wavediff`.

 A list of command-line arguments can be displayed using the `--help` option: